-Develop lively and unique pedestrian spaces that sustain healthy communities and generate economic activity.
+Develop lively and attractive pedestrian spaces that sustain healthy communities and generate economic activity.

-- Objective 4.A: Integrate the outcomes of the Santa Clara Community Placemaking process with other City processes - Policy 4.A.1: Hold an inter-departmental meeting with the Community Development Department (leading this process) and other relevant departments to coordinate implementation efforts. - Objective 4.B: Develop and foster ground-floor land uses that benefit the pedestrian experience - Policy 4.B.1: Incorporate active uses along streets in priority pedestrian corridors. - Objective 4.C: Create opportunities to integrate public health outcomes into pedestrian projects - Policy 4.C.1: Partner with Santa Clara County Public Health and health advocacy groups to create marketing campaigns around the benefits of walking.
+- Objective 4.A: Integrate the outcomes of the Santa Clara Community Placemaking process with other City processes - Policy 4.A.1: Hold inter-departmental meetings with the Community Development Department (leading this process) and other relevant departments to coordinate implementation efforts. - Objective 4.B: Develop and foster ground-floor land uses that benefit the pedestrian experience - Policy 4.B.1: Incorporate active uses along streets in priority pedestrian corridors and in other areas of the city as opportunity arises. - Objective 4.C: Create opportunities to integrate public health outcomes into pedestrian projects, such as part of walking campaigns for larger events. - Policy 4.C.1: Partner with Santa Clara County Public Health and health advocacy groups to create campaigns around the benefits of walking, inlcluding at city-wide events.